ruben2020/codequery/index.md

 Files under the `querylib` directory are licensed under the [MIT license](http://opensource.org/licenses/MIT).
 See [QueryLib README](querylib/README.txt).
 This is a library to query CodeQuery database files.
 This library is MIT-licensed, so that it may be used to create plugins for editors, IDEs and other software without restrictions.
 It's only dependency is on sqlite3.

+Third party software attribution can be found in [THIRDPARTY.md](THIRDPARTY.md).

 ## Can I use it in a commercial environment without purchasing, for an unlimited time?